bharathS-web/Job-Portal-React/README.md

 # Job Portal

 A full-stack web application connecting job seekers with employers, built with Node.js, React, MongoDB, and Cloudinary.
+This platform bridges the gap between talent and opportunity with intuitive interfaces for both sides of the hiring process.
+Job seekers can create profiles, browse listings, and track applications, while employers can post opportunities, filter candidates, and manage recruitment workflows.
+Built with modern technologies for optimal performance and user experience.

 ![Job Portal Banner](https://raw.githubusercontent.com/your-username/job-portal/main/banner.png)